KillianLynch/local-lab-dev/JSON Duality cloud world/sql-extended/sql-extended.md

     FROM GENRES_DV WHERE json_value(data, '$.genre_id') = 25;
     </copy>
     ```
-    We see that we have the kids genre but there is no description.
-Lets update this via SQL
+    We can see that the Kids genre exists but has no description.
+Let's update this via SQL.

     ![Image alt text](images/no_description.png " ")

-2. Copy the code and click **Run Statement** to update the description of the kids genre.
+2. Run the following code to update the description of the Kids genre:

     ```
     <copy>